TheScriptbot/TeamIndex/README.md

 To recreate figures follow the steps below to install required python packages for plotting inside a fresh virtual environment:

     python3 -m venv venv
-    source venv/bin/activate  # On Windows use: venv\Scripts\activate
+    source venv/bin/activate

     pip install matplotlib seaborn pandas numpy pyarrow

-    ./generate_figures.py
+    ./create_figures.py

+The script then renders plots using the existing measurements stored in `./data`.

 ## Prototype Code

-Not yet properly standalone/explained, should work, though!
+Note: code and scripts developed and tested on archlinux.

+To run code for creating and evaluating indices using a small and simple uniform dataset:

+    source venv/bin/activate
+    pip install code/

+    cd minimal_example
+    python -i minimal_example/run_example.py

-The code project can be found in the subfolder "code".
+The program code can be found in the subfolder "code".
-See the respective README.md for further instructions.